Victim AdvocacyYou Deserve Safety. It's Your Right!

 AVDA understands the challenges that victims of abuse face.
-We provide help at no cost for:
+We provide our clients with help at no cost for:

-- Legal representation for protective orders, divorce, child support and child custody
+- Legal representation for protective orders, divorce, child support, child custody and adoption

 - Developing an individual Safety and Self-Sufficiency Plan that identifies different options and resources to address emotional, physical, financial and legal risks/concerns

 - Referrals for emergency food, shelter, medical care, counseling and other social-service needs

 - Individual and group counseling for the survivor and her/his children (in Harris County)

 - Financial assistance for emergency shelter, food, transportation and more

 - Advocacy with police, prosecutors and the Austin, Grimes, Harris, Fort Bend, Waller and Washington County courts